SteelCompendium/data-md-dse/Bestiary/Skeleton.md

 presence: -1
 traits:
 - name: Arise
-  effect: The first time the skeleton is reduced to Stamina 0 by damage that isn’t
+  effect: The first time the skeleton is reduced to Stamina 0 by damage that isn't
-    fire damage or holy damage and their body isn’t destroyed, they regain half their Stamina and fall [[Prone|prone]].
+    fire damage or holy damage and their body isn't destroyed, they regain half their Stamina and fall [[Prone|prone]].
 abilities:
 - name: Bone Shards